donofkarma/express-template/README.md

 ### Using the build tasks

-There are 3 build tasks included in the Gruntfile:
+There are 2 build tasks included in the Gruntfile:

-`grunt (test|deploy)`
+`grunt (test)`

 1. test: this will run the jasmine tests and lint the JS
-2. deploy: this will compile the Sass files and minify the resulting CSS then concatenate and minify the JS
-3. default: this will run the test and then the deploy tasks
+3. default: this will run the test and then compile the css

 Changelog
 ---------------------

-### 0.3.2
+### 0.3.3
 - Updating grunt and plugins to latest release candidates
 - Changing build path from dist/ to deploy/
 - Changing minified CSS filenames
 - Updating .gitignore
+- Stripping deployment grunt tasks to streamline the template

 ### 0.3.2
 - Moved Sass files to their own folder